Skip to content

 git add .

-git commit -s -m "Updates CI"
+git commit -s -m "Configure service connection"

 git push

-• Create a new repository from the UI Solution template.
+Create a new repository from the UI Solution template.

 oc project inventory-${UNIQUE_SUFFIX}-dev

-• Clone the repo locally:
+Clone the repository:

 git clone https://github.com/cloud-design-patterns-journey/inv-ui-${UNIQUE_SUFFIX}.git